 Who owns the life settlement contract?

 Before you begin the life settlement process, you are the policyholder and, therefore, the owner.
-However, once you sell your policy, the life settlement company owns the contract.
+However, once you sell your policy, a third party owns the contract.
 Essentially you receive a cash sum in exchange for your policy.
 Along with ownership, the company takes on all responsibility involved with your insurance policy and pays all premiums.
 This means that once you sell, you no longer have the responsibility of paying your premiums or any other charges that occur.

 What is a Life Settlement Broker?

 A life settlement broker works to get you the most out of your life settlement.
 A life settlement broker is an individual who represents the owner of the insurance policy.
-The broker markets and negotiates settlement contracts for the owner.
+The broker markets and negotiates a purchase price for the owner.
 Ultimately the broker wants to get the policyholder the highest possible value for their policy and sell for the highest amount.